GilgameshXYZ123/Dragon-Alpha-v1.2/README.md

   - **src**  the source-code of Dragon-Alpha<br>
   - **alpha_src**  the Java source-code of Alpha.
 You rename this directory to ‘src’ and integrate it to your own Java-project.
 I suggest using NetBeans to read such source-code, since I use NetBeans to build Alpha.<br>
   - **zutil_src**  ZUtil is an auxiliary library for Alpha.
 Since I wrote it in my sophomore year, it may have some unreasonable aspects in programming-style and architecture.
 I only uploaded a part of it, so kindly use ZUTIL-STD-1.1.jar instead of the source-code.<br>
-  - **cu32_src**  the C++ source-code of cu32, consists of 13 Visual Studio (VS2017) projects.
+  - **engine-cuda-base**  the C++ source-code of cu32, consists of 14 Visual Studio (VS2017) projects.
 To open such projects on your PC, please make sure your VS can build CUDA projects.
 You also need to add jdk.include&jdk.lib to such projects (such as jni.h, jvm.lib).
-Since I use CUDA v11.3, I suggest you to use such version too.<br>
+Since I use CUDA v11.5/v11.8, I suggest you to use such version too.<br>
 - **experiments**  the related experimental code&data related to Arxiv.pdf.<br>
   - **alpha-code**  the experimental code of Alpha, you can take it as examples, to create your own Alpha-app.
 Before using Alpha’s API, you must specify the home-path of Alpha, in order to load the relative native libraries.<br>
   ![image](https://github.com/GilgameshXYZ123/Dragon-Alpha/assets/65615049/2586a7d0-0226-4bae-a575-5d9e2c8bdf66)